timhugh/bujo.nvim/README.md

 - Follow a document link with `gf`.
 If there's only a single link on the current line, your cursor doesn't even have to be inside it
 - Use `<C-Space>` to toggle the checkbox on the current line between unchecked `[ ]` and checked `[x]`

-Additionally, bujo.nvim integrates with [michaelb/sniprun](https://github.com/michaelb/sniprun), allowing you to use `<leader>nr` or `:Bujo execute_code_block` to send the entire code block under your cursor to sniprun for evaluation. bujo.nvim doesn't supply any special configuration to sniprun, so you'll want to refer to [sniprun's thorough documentation](https://michaelb.github.io/sniprun/) if you need to tweak anything for the languages you use.
+Additionally, bujo.nvim integrates with [michaelb/sniprun](https://github.com/michaelb/sniprun), allowing you to use `<leader>nr` ('r' for run) to send the entire code block under your cursor to sniprun for evaluation. bujo.nvim doesn't supply any special configuration to sniprun, so you'll want to refer to [sniprun's thorough documentation](https://michaelb.github.io/sniprun/) if you need to tweak anything for the languages you use.

 ### Templates

 `.etlua` files can be placed in the templates_dir (`<base_directory>/.templates` by default).
-For spreads, use the configuration `spreads.template` to specify the filename of a template, and that template will be applied any time a new spread is created (using `:Bujo now`, `:Bujo next`, etc).
+For spreads, use the configuration `spreads.template` to specify the filename of a template, and that template will be applied any time a new spread is created (using now, forward, backward, etc).

-`<leader>nt` or `:Bujo template` does the same thing as `:Bujo note` but allows you to specify a template to execute on the created document.
-For example `:Bujo template meeting_notes` will prompt for a new note name and create the file normally, but also execute `<template_dir>/meeting_notes.etlua` on the newly created file.
+`<leader>nt` ('t' for template) creates a note just like the new note command but it allows you to specify a template from your templates directory to execute on the created document.

 See the [etlua README](https://github.com/leafo/etlua/blob/master/README.md) for information about how to format templates.
 The evaluation context for templates includes access to the plugin configuration as `bujo_config`, as well as anything you normally have access to in Lua.